IRFU Statement On New Public Health Measures - Irish Rugby

 From April 26th, “underage non-contact outdoor training in pods of 15 can recommence for all exercise activities outdoors , subject to public health advice at the time.”

-Provisionally, this means clubs and schools in the Republic of Ireland will be able to offer non-contact rugby training from that date.
+Provisionally, this means only under age sections clubs and schools in the Republic of Ireland will be able to offer non-contact rugby training from that date.

 All clubs and schools who wish to resume rugby must have and up-to-date COVID-19 Safety Plan – No Plan, No Play.